Instruction: DIY filament dry box – the ANYBOX V2

 Appendix – Additional tipps and tricks

-Pressing a 608 ball bearing out of a pulley
+Pressing a 608 ball bearing out of a single pulley

 If something went wrong while pressing in or if the ball bearings should find a place in another project, the process of pressing out a bearing is shown here.
 With the aid of the inculded 3D printed tools it is quite easy.